apache/accumulo-testing/README.md

 table.
 This MapReduce job will write out an entry for every entry in the table (except for ones created by the MapReduce job itself).
 Stop ingest before running this MapReduce job.
 Do not run more than one instance of this MapReduce job concurrently against a table.

+Checkout [ingest-test.md](docs/ingest-test.md) for pointers on running a long running ingest and verification test.

 ## Agitator